 In addition, the nominating committee is responsible for nominating members of a pastor nominating committee (a PNC) and an associate pastor nominating committee (an APNC).

-The membership of the nominating committee includes a chairperson, a ruling elder and a current deacon(depending on who serves as chairperson – see next section), five non-officer members of the congregation, including a youth under the age of 21 years and the moderator of session who will serve ex officio and without vote.
+The membership of the nominating committee includes a chairperson, a ruling elder and a current deacon, five non-officer members of the congregation, including a youth under the age of 21 years and the moderator of session who will serve ex officio and without vote.
 All members of the nominating committee, except the ex officio member, will be elected by the congregation.

 The current nominating committee presents a full slate of recommendations, as specified above, for the next nominating committee for the congregation’s consideration at the November stated meeting.